 September arrivals – insurance, clearing, and applications outside the Freshers’ Guarantee Scheme

-If you are coming to Birmingham with an insurance or clearing offer, or did not apply within the Freshers’ Guarantee Scheme , make sure you have applied for accommodation .
-Accommodation Services will then contact you around 10 days after A Level results day.
+If you are coming to Birmingham with an insurance or clearing offer, or did not apply within the Freshers’ Guarantee Scheme, make sure you have applied for accommodation.
+Living will then contact you around 10 days after A Level results day.
+Where we have vacancies we will offer these rooms and if we do not have accommodation within our own stock we will advise on suitable alternative arrangements.

-If you are planning to be on holiday during these times and will not have access to your registered email account, you must email email@example.com to let them know.
+If you are planning to be on holiday during these times and will not have access to your registered email account, you must contact Living to let them know.
 Failure to do so may result in your allocation being cancelled unnecessarily.

 You should arrange accommodation before you arrive.
-If you have any questions about your accommodation please first check LIVING's website and/or FAQs .
-If you have not arranged accommodation yet or if you have further queries relating to University accommodation which you have already been allocated, contact LIVING Accommodation Services for information and advice.
+If you have any questions about your accommodation please first check Living's website and/or FAQs.
+If you have not arranged accommodation yet or if you have further queries relating to University accommodation which you have already been allocated, contact Living for information and advice.

 Accommodation support during your studies